MIA-PID/projectTemplate/README.md

 * etc.

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
+(Provide a more detailed overview of the project.
+Talk a bit about your data sources and what questions and hypotheses you are exploring.
+What specific data analysis/visualization and modeling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

-## Needs of this project

-- frontend developers
-- data exploration/descriptive statistics
-- data processing/cleaning
-- statistical modeling
-- writeup/reporting
-- etc. (be as specific as possible)

 ## Getting Started
+Instructions for contributors
 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Raw Data is being kept [here](Repo folder containing raw data) within this repo.

-    *If using offline data mention that and how they may obtain the data from the froup)*
+    *If using offline data mention that and how contributors may obtain the data )*

 3. Data processing/transformation scripts are being kept [here](Repo folder containing data processing scripts/notebooks)
 4. etc...